HL7/cql/input/pages/03-developersguide.md

 #### Multiple Data Models

-Because CQL allows multiple <span class="kw">using</span> declarations, the possibility exists for clashes within retrieve expressions.
+Because CQL allows multiple <span class="kw">using</span> and <span class="kw">include</span> declarations, the possibility exists for clashes within retrieve expressions.
 For example, a library that used both QUICK and vMR may clash on the name <span class="id">Encounter</span>.
 In general, the resolution process for class names within CQL proceeds as follows:

 * If the class name has no qualifier, then each model used in the current library is searched for an exact match.
     * If an exact match is found in more than one model, the reference is considered ambiguous and an error is thrown that the class reference is ambiguous among the matches found.